shruthi1798/Bootstrap-Application/README.md

 # Bootstrap-Application

-A simple boostrap applicvation based website for dogs adoption.
+A simple boostrap application based website for dogs adoption.
 This website consist of only Html and Bootstrap coding